Cannabis in Australia: Annual 420 rallies

 20 April has become an international counterculture holiday, where people gather to celebrate and consume cannabis.
 Many such events have a political nature to them, advocating the liberalisation / legalisation of cannabis.
 Vivian McPeak, a founder of Seattle's Hempfest states that 4/20 is "half celebration and half call to action".
 Paul Birch calls it a global movement and suggests that one cannot stop events like these.
 In Australia the annual 420 in the park rallies held in major cities across the country aim to be a celebration of culture, creativity, compassion and the wonderful diversity of good-people who for various reasons, choose to consume cannabis.
 The rallies give the cannabis community an opportunity to demonstrate very clearly to the general public and to Australia at large, that there is nothing to be afraid of, and to stand united in calling on the Government to legalise adult cannabis use, and ensure that dismantling cannabis prohibition is on the agenda.
+In 2019 a 15yo girl attended a rally in Melbourne and was punched in the head by a police officer whilst handcuffed and resisting arrest, In 2020 the officer was cleared of no wrong doing after the girl was found to have spat on police officers; constituting assault and resisting arrest.